fengxxc/go-chatgpt/README.md

 ```golang
 import "github.com/fengxxc/go-chatgpt/chatgpt"
 ```

-this is a complete example
+this is a complete example:
 ```golang
 package main